Oxcarbazepine (By mouth)

 - Take the extended-release tablet on an empty stomach at least 1 hour before or 2 hours after a meal.

-- You may take the oral liquid and regular tablet with or without food.
+- You may take the oral liquid or regular tablet with or without food.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Store the oral liquid in the original container.
-Use the liquid within 7 weeks after you open the bottle.
+Store the oral liquid in the original container and use within 7 weeks after you first open the bottle.
 Throw away any unused liquid.

 Drugs and Foods to Avoid